 Eligibility to work

 To be eligible for employment at Southern Cross University, you must have the right to work in Australia or be a suitable candidate for nomination and sponsorship.
-Information about Australian citizenship and visas with work rights can be obtained from the Department of Immigration and Border Protection website.
+Information about Australian citizenship and visas with work rights can be obtained from the Department of Home Affairs website.

 You will need a Tax File Number (TFN) to receive an income in Australia.
 You can apply for a TFN over the internet or you can telephone the Australian Taxation Office and have a TFN application form sent to you.